 Healthcare in Costa Rica

-The standard of healthcare system in Costa Rica is one of the best through Latin America.
-There are both government healthcare system and private clinics available in Costa Rica.
-And both of the health systems are constantly being improved with the addition of new hospitals and improved training for medical staff.
+The standard of the healthcare system in Costa Rica is one of the best throughout Latin America.
+There is a government healthcare system in addition to the private clinics that are usually favoured by expats.
+Both of the health systems are being continually improved with the addition of new hospitals and improved training for medical staff.
 There are three large private hospitals in the capital of the country that most expatriates use.
-While some may want to seek the low cost of local insurance plans, most visitors and expats would want to obtain international health insurance in order to use high quality private medical facilities along with the ability to obtain medical treatment outside of Costa Rica, especially in the USA.
+While some may want to seek the low cost of local insurance plans, most visitors and expats would want to obtain international health insurance to use high quality private medical facilities along with the ability to obtain medical treatment outside of Costa Rica, especially in the USA.

 Housing in Costa Rica

 Aside from its scenic beauty and lower cost of living, the property market in Costa Rica is very prosperous because foreigners are entitled to the same ownership rights as Costa Rican citizens.
 The fastest selling properties in Costa Rica are in the greater metropolitan area and the Pacific coast.
-A 3-bedroom family house are priced at US $212,000.
-Waterfront properties are priced from just US $100,000.
+Three-bedroom family homes are priced from $212,000 USD.
+Waterfront properties are priced from just $100,000 USD.

 Cost of Living

 The cost of living in Costa Rica is relatively lower compared to Western standards.
-A three-course meal for two people in a mid-range restaurant will cost around US $33.
+A three-course meal for two people in a mid-range restaurant will cost around $33 USD.
 Local groceries are generally inexpensive and and transport costs are low.